BlogFood & DrinkPractical Information

 Practical Tips for Staying Safely Hydrated in Morocco

 Morocco can be intensely hot, especially in summer in inland cities like Marrakech and Fes.
 Staying well-hydrated is critical.
-Here is how to do it safely as a tourist.
+The quick tips cards above give you a fast summary — the detail below provides fuller context.
 And if you have broader safety questions about travelling to Morocco, our full guide on whether Morocco is safe to visit covers crime, health, and travel advisories in detail.

 • Buy bottled water in supermarkets, not tourist shops.
 Major supermarkets (Marjane, Carrefour, Label’Vie, BIM) sell 1.5-litre bottles of mineral water for 3–5 Moroccan dirhams — a fraction of what tourist-area vendors charge.
 Stock up daily.